 To qualify for the Entrepreneurs with Disabilities Program you must:

 If you live in rural BC and need a loan or help to start or grow your business, ask us about EDP.
-For more information including success stories and a video, please visit the EDP website.
+To learn more and apply to participate, please visit here.